kylebustard/low-end-code/content/posts/the-zen-of-8am-python-and-starbucks.md

 I was intimidated by my classmates when the class first started.
 It was clear that typing speed wasn't the only thing that separated us: they seemed to have no interest outside of computers.
 I found a small personal victory in hanging with the class at least for a couple of weeks––I discovered I was not incapable writing a computer program and this felt pretty alright.
 I had a glimpse that I could survive in the world of technology, but it wasn't fulfilling.

 I'd stop by my Starbucks in the mornings before class, and think about how I was happier there than I would be at the 8am Python programming class.
-Yes, Starbucks wouldn't be a way for me to earn enough money to cruise around in expensive suits with the top down, but money wasn't everything.
+Yes, Starbucks wouldn't be a way for me to earn enough money to cruise around with the top down while wearing expensive suits, but money wasn't everything.
 The class was boring, and I would have rather been in bed.
 I dropped the class after the second or third week.

 ### Feeling "zen" this go 'round